reechardibrahim147/Supply-Chain-Late-Delivery-Risk-Prediction-Using-Machine-Learning/README.md

 Late deliveries can increase operating costs, reduce customer satisfaction, and create challenges for supply chain teams trying to manage orders proactively.

-This project analyzes a large supply chain dataset to identify the factors associated with late deliveries and develop a machine learning model capable of flagging orders that are at risk of arriving late.
+In this project, I used **Python and machine learning** to analyze a large supply chain dataset, identify factors associated with late deliveries, and develop a classification model capable of flagging orders at risk of delay.

-The analysis was completed in Python and covers the full workflow from data cleaning and exploratory analysis through feature engineering, model development, evaluation, and business recommendations.
+The project covers the complete analytics workflow:

+**Data Cleaning → Exploratory Data Analysis → Feature Engineering → Feature Selection → Machine Learning → Model Evaluation → Business Recommendations**

 ---

+## Key Results

+- Analyzed approximately **180,519 supply chain records**
+- Worked with **53 original features**
+- Cleaned and prepared the dataset for analysis and machine learning
+- Compared **Logistic Regression, Random Forest, and Decision Tree** classifiers
+- Random Forest achieved approximately **70.6% accuracy**
+- Random Forest achieved the highest recall at approximately **69.1%**
+- The selected model can identify roughly **7 out of 10 actual late deliveries**
+- Recommended Random Forest as the preferred model for proactive delivery-risk identification

+---

 ## Business Problem

-The objective of this project was to answer the following question:
+The main business question was:

-**Can historical order, customer, shipping, and product information be used to identify orders that are at risk of late delivery before the delay occurs?**
+> **Can historical order, customer, shipping, and product information be used to identify orders at risk of late delivery before the delay occurs?**

-A useful predictive model could help supply chain teams:
+A reliable prediction model could help supply chain teams:

 - Identify high-risk orders earlier
 - Prioritize orders requiring intervention